Barbara Babcock: Career

 In 1981, Babcock received critical acclaim for playing Grace Gardner in the NBC police drama series Hill Street Blues.
 She won the 1981 Primetime Emmy Award for Outstanding Lead Actress in a Drama Series for her work on Hill Street Blues.
-She appeared in 17 episodes from 1981 to 1987.
-After her break with show, Babcock went to star in a made-for-television movies Quarterback Princess (1983), Attack on Fear (1984) and News at Eleven (1986).
-She starred in the short-lived CBS drama series The Four Seasons in 1984, based on 1981 film The Four Seasons.
-She also starred in the short-lived sitcom Mr. Sunshine in 1986, and the detective series The Law & Harry McGraw from 1987 to 1988.
+She appeared in 17 episodes of the series from 1981 to 1987.
+Babcock starred in the TV movies Quarterback Princess (1983), Attack on Fear (1984) and News at Eleven (1986).
+She appeared in the short-lived CBS drama series The Four Seasons in 1984, based on the 1981 film.
+She also starred in the short-lived sitcom Mr. Sunshine in 1986, and the detective series The Law & Harry McGraw during 1987-88.
 During 1980s, Babcock also guest-starred on Cheers, Hotel, Remington Steele, and starred in an episode of Alfred Hitchcock Presents — receiving the 1987 CableACE Award for Outstanding Actress in a Dramatic Series.
 She made five appearances on Murder, She Wrote from 1985 to 1993, and also appeared on The Golden Girls, Empty Nest, China Beach, Wings, and Sisters.
 She played the mother of Nicole Kidman's character in the 1992 Western film Far and Away.

 From 1993 to 1998, Babcock played the role of Dorothy Jennings in the CBS Western series Dr. Quinn, Medicine Woman, for which she was nominated for an Emmy Award for Outstanding Supporting Actress in a Drama Series in 1993.
 (However, the Emmy Awards website lists the nomination for 1995.)
 She was voted one of the 50 Most Beautiful People in the World by People in 1994.
 She reprised her role in the 1998 made-for-television movie Dr. Quinn, Medicine Woman: The Movie.
 In 1999 she played the leading role in A Vow to Cherish opposite Ken Howard.
 In 2000, Babcock made her final big screen appearance in the science fiction film Space Cowboys with Clint Eastwood and James Garner.
 She also made guest appearances on The Pretender, Chicago Hope, Frasier, and Judging Amy.
 From 2001 to 2002, she played the role of the mother of Dana Delany's character in the Fox drama series, Pasadena.
 In 2002, she appeared in a made-for-television comedy Home Alone 4.